Things to do this weekend is sponsored by the Institution of Civil Engineers.

 PLAY ON WORDS: 5-11 year olds and their families are invited to take part in a words-themed creative workshop, inspired by words on display in the galleries and in the Library's collection.
 British Library, free, just turn up, 10.30am-noon

 BESTIVAL: Experience a mini version of Bestival.
-DJs (including Goldierocks and Rob da Bank), arts & crafts, African cuisine and spiritual meditations take over this listed Georgian townhouse and courtyard garden in Soho.
+DJs (including Goldierocks and Rob da Bank), arts & crafts, cuisine from Zoe's Ghana Kitchen and spiritual meditations take over this listed Georgian townhouse and courtyard garden in Soho.
 The House of St Barnabas, £15, book ahead, noon-7pm

 FAMILY FOLK SHOW: Get ready to sway, dance and feel the rhythm at this family friendly folk show from duo Megson.
 Half Moon Theatre, £7, book ahead, 2pm